NelisW/pyradi/pyradi/doc/introduction.rst

 Toolkit approach
 ----------------

-The development of this toolkit is following the Unix philosophy for software development, summarised in the words of Doug McIlroy: `Write programs that do one thing and do it well.
+The development of this toolkit is following the Unix philosophy for software development, summarised in the words of Doug McIlroy: 'Write programs that do one thing and do it well.
 Write programs to work together.'
 In broader terms the philosophy was stated by Eric Raymond, but only selected items shown here (http://en.wikipedia.org/wiki/Unix_philosophy):